brian-team/brian2/docs_sphinx/user/equations.rst

 ``Namespace({}, level=0, exhaustive=False)`` object and passing it to the constructor.
 Giving a dictionary ``d`` as the namespace argument corresponds to ``Namespace(d, exhaustive=True)``.

+Changes in external variable values are not taken into account during a run (if you want to have a variable that is updated by a user-defined function during a run, define it as a parameter instead).

 Resolution order
 ~~~~~~~~~~~~~~~~
 For each identifier (variable or function name) in the model equations, a corresponding object will be